 - What We’re Reading: Links to a great external sources we’re reading

-If that’s not enough, your subscription to VIA also gets you free access to our premium online course in financial statement analysis – Financial Statement Analysis for Smart People.
-This course is designed it to help people gain a deep understanding of how to read financial statements, and in a very simplified manner.
+Your subscription to VIA also gets you free access to our premium online course in financial statement analysis – Financial Statement Analysis for Smart People.
+This course is designed to help people gain a deep understanding of how to read financial statements, and in a very simplified manner.

 By taking up this course that comes free along with VIA subscription…